megadrive/ozbt/COMMANDS.md

 > This creates a Strawpoll.me poll with the items.
 It will output the url.
 The syntax is a bit awful so here are some examples:

 > Examples:
-> `!strawpoll How great is ozbt?,Amazing!,Buggy!` will create a strawpoll with the title "How great is ozbt?" with two items: "Amazing!" and "Buggy!".
+>> `!strawpoll How great is ozbt?,Amazing!,Buggy!` will create a strawpoll with the title "How great is ozbt?" with two items: "Amazing!" and "Buggy!".

-> `!strawpoll [id]` will return the results of a Strawpoll.
+>> `!strawpoll [id]` will return the results of a Strawpoll.
 The poll does not have to have been made by ozbt.
 If the strawpoll's id from the previous example is 4312341, then `!strawpoll 4312341` will return the results from that poll.

 > The syntax may or may not change.
 Feedback is definitely welcome for this.

-# Broadcaster #
+## Broadcaster ##

 `!ozbt`
 > See if ozbt is in your channel.
 Should probably move it into mods.

+# Writing your own command #

+TODO: This section